5 Considerations About Inspection Contingencies for Sellers

 Some sellers feel that they are at the mercy of the home inspector once they accept an offer.
 They simply let the inspector see their home as it is at that moment and hope for the best.

 Don't make that mistake!
-You can prepare for a home inspection.
+You cannot conceal issues with the home.
+But you CAN prepare for a home inspection.

 Once the deadline has passed, a form has to be signed by the buyer to release the inspection contingency.
 If the time is approaching and you haven't heard anything, be sure your listing agent tracks down the buyer for the form.